 How do You Cross the Street in China?

 Crossing the street is doubtless something you do every day in your hometown or city, probably without even really thinking about it.
-This simple action may not be so straightforward when you are faced with China’s legendary traffic.
+This simple action may not be so straightforward when you are faced with China’s heavy traffic.

 What is the traffic like in China?